skrahat/Node-Project/README.md

 # ProjectHermes

-A platform for renting personal items to the community
+A platform for renting and donating personal items to the community
 	##Built using typescript
 	##Modern design pattern